Regulations relating to resource management in the petroleum activities

 If the survey activity is cancelled or temporarily suspended, the licensee shall, without delay, report this to the above-mentioned authorities.

 If there is a desire to conduct the survey activity beyond the reported completion time, the licensee must submit a new report concerning the survey as designated in second paragraph.
 In such instances, the deadline for submitting a new report will be five business days prior to the originally reported completion time.
 The same applies correspondingly if there is a desire to change the reported survey area pursuant to second paragraph litera h.

 The following information shall be reported weekly while the survey activity is under way:

 a) name of the survey,

-b) which survey and/or production licence the survey is conducted pursuant to,
+b) which survey or production licence the survey is conducted pursuant to,

 c) name of licensee,

-d) status of the activity, including number of kilometres of seismic data acquired, both in total and over the last week, both boat km and CDP km to the extent this is relevant,
+d) status of the activity, including number of kilometres of seismic data acquired, both in total and over the last week, both boat km and square kilometres.

 e) information about planned activity during the upcoming week, including information about the acquisition area,